qwertimer/zet/20210906124243/README.md

 However it is often seen where people will send the result of the process substitution to `stdin` with the `<` such as `cat < <(echo hi)`.
-If you want to send the pretend file to stdin this is the incorrect way to do it.
-Instead we can use the command substitution with a here string `<<<` with a command such as `cat <<< "$(echo hi)"` which translates to sending `echo hi | cat` where cat reads stdin.
-However if a program is unable to use stdin into the program but is able to read a file we can use process substitution to make the process look like a file.
+If you want to send the pretend file to `stdin` this is the incorrect way to do it.
+Instead we can use the command substitution with a here string `<<<` with a command such as `cat <<< "$(echo hi)"` which translates to sending `echo hi | cat` where cat reads `stdin`.
+However if a program is unable to use `stdin` into the program but is able to read a file we can use process substitution to make the process look like a file.
 This is because under the hood the process substitution creates a FIFO or file descriptor.
 The file descriptor or named pipe is a file found in